jonomk07/simple-hr-project/README.md

 # simple-hr-project
-Learn to integrate angular 10 project with Spring boot in just 15 minutes.
+Learn to integrate angular 13 project with Spring boot in  15 to 20 minutes.
 A quick tutorial that creates angular project and Spring boot from the scratch.
 Angular component and service access spring boot rest api to display list of employees.